 19) What to Do in Orlando – Relax in the Stunning Harry P Leu Gardens

-Minutes from downtown Orlando a botanical oasis can be found.
+Minutes from downtown Orlando, near the low-key and beautiful neighborhood of Winter Park, a botanical oasis can be found.

 Relax and enjoy the 50 acres of lush tropical gardens and ponds at the Harry P Leu Gardens.